-The main Mission a Pod's Mgmt Team has is to manage the flow of Work in the Pod, moving Work Items from 'above' the Mgmt Team to 'below' the Mgmt Team, using the Mgmt Team's Results Backlog as a 'holding pen' and work area.
-There are many facets to this, and the Pod's Mgmt Team has the 'right people' on the Team who will collaborate to do them, as we see in the following diagram.
+The main Mission a Pod's Flow Mgmt Team has is to manage the flow of Work in the Pod, moving Work Items from 'above' the Flow Mgmt Team to 'below' the Flow Mgmt Team, using the Flow Mgmt Team's Results Backlog as a 'holding pen' and work area.

+There are many facets to this, and the Pod's Flow Mgmt Team has the 'right people' on the Team who will collaborate to do them, as we see in the following diagram.

-Figure 15: A Pod's Mgmt Team Manages the Flow of Work
+Figure 15: A Pod's Flow Mgmt Team Manages the Flow of Work

-Now, the Pod Owner is the Team Captain of the Mgmt Team, and many of the other members of the Mgmt Team are empowered, accountable decision-makers; there are Team Captains and Product Champions who are empowered to make significant decisions they are accountable for every day.
-They make these decisions based on Guidance and Objectives (GOs) determined by the Mgmt Team (which they are members of) and owned by the Pod Owner.
+Now, the Pod Owner is the Team Captain of the Flow Mgmt Team, and many of the other members of the Flow Mgmt Team are empowered, accountable decision-makers; there are Team Captains and Product Champions who are empowered to make significant decisions they are accountable for every day.
+They make these decisions based on Guidance and Objectives (GOs) determined by the Flow Mgmt Team (which they are members of) and owned by the Pod Owner.
 These GOs underlie and influence all of the work done within the Pod.

-Here's what's going on every day in Figure 15; this is the bulk of what the Pod's Mgmt Team does:
+Here's what's going on every day in Figure 15; this is the bulk of what the Pod's Flow Mgmt Team does:

-Items are brought in from above the Pod's Mgmt Team and are added to the Results Backlog in the 'right' order.
-(We call this consolidation, as many backlogs are consolidated to a single Backlog.)
-This is mostly a ordering/prioritization issue (whose Product is next?) and could be contentious, so the Product Champions and the Pod Owner are collaborators in this discussion as part of the Mgmt Team's self-organization.
+• Items are brought in from above the Pod's Flow Mgmt Team and are added to the Results Backlog in the 'right' order.
+(We call this consolidation, as many backlogs are consoledated to a single Backlog.)
+This is mostly an ordering/ prioritization issue (whose Product is next?) and could be contentious, so the Product Champions and the Pod Owner collaborate on this issue as part of the Flow Mgmt Team's self-organization.

-Note: if there is only one Product Champion, prioritization is automatic, but the Product Champion is a member of the Pod's Mgmt Team (and could be the Pod Owner) to help with further Refinement and re-ordering.
+Commentary: If there is only one Product Champion, prioritization is automatic, but the Product Champion is a member of the Pod's Flow Mgmt Team (and could be the Pod Owner) to help with further Refinement and reordering.